ts-app/ts-app-0.0.x/packages/graphql/docs/tutorial.md

 ## Create TypeScript Project

-We will now convert the NPM project to a complete TypeScript project with the following conventions:
+We will now convert the NPM project to a TypeScript project with the following configuration:

 * [Strict TypeScript compiler](https://blog.mariusschulz.com/2017/06/09/typescript-2-3-the-strict-compiler-option#strict-type-checking-options) checks via the `--strict` flag.
 * Tests will be written with [Jest](https://facebook.github.io/jest/).